How to Lock Apps on iPhone with Face ID

 Can someone open a locked app if they know my passcode?

-Is locking the Photos app enough to keep photos private?
+Is locking Photos enough to keep photos private?